 Stephens, A., Blanton, M., Knuth, E., Isler, I., & Gardiner, A. (2015).
 Just say YES to early algebra!
 Teaching Children Mathematics, 22(2), 92-101.

-Stephens, A., Ellis, A., Blanton, M., & Brizuela, B. (In press).
+Stephens, A., Ellis, A., Blanton, M., & Brizuela, B. (2017).
 Algebraic thinking in the elementary and middle grades.
 In J. Cai (Ed.).
-Compendium of research on mathematics teaching and learning.
+Compendium of research on mathematics teaching and learning (pp. 386-420).
 Reston, VA: National Council of Teachers of Mathematics.

 Stephens, A. C., Fonger, N. L., Strachota, S., Isler, I., Blanton, M., Knuth, E., & Gardiner, A. (2017).
 A learning progression for elementary students’ functional thinking.
 Mathematical Thinking and Learning, 19(3), 143-166.